joeyaronson/basic_cell_counter/README.md

 if -o flag is used, program will save the highlighted output image
 eg: ![sample_output_img](img/sample_output.jpg)

-if -m flag is used, program will save the generatec mask image
+if -m flag is used, program will save the generated mask image
 eg: ![sample_mask_img](img/sample_mask_output.jpg)

 ### args: